NiklasDerEchte/weblette/README.md

 # webapp.py
-`webapp.py` is a Python script for running a basic web application.
+`webapp.py` is a Python script for running a basic web application or REST-API.
 It is located in the `lib` directory.
 The entire project follows a basic best-practice structure for a single-page web application.

 ## Usage of webapp.py

-Take a look at `app.py` for usage examples.
+Take a look at `main.py` for usage examples.
 It also allows loading `Flask` modules:

 ```python
 from webapp import WebApp